blkwk/blkwk.github.io/_posts/2014-04-20-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Welcome to Jekyll!" # title in quotes
-subtitle: "Subtitle goes here"
+subtitle: "Subtitle goes here"  # remove this line to have no subtitle
-date:   2014-04-20 09:11:03
+date:   2014-04-20 09:11:03  # formatted in YYYY-MM-DD HH:MM:SS
-categories: jekyll update
+categories: posts update # your category for the post
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!